awsdocs/aws-codepipeline-user-guide/doc_source/security-iam.md

    ```
    {
+       "Effect": "Allow",
        "Action": [
            "codecommit:GetRepository"
        ],
-       "Resource": "*",
+       "Resource": "resource_ARN"
-       "Effect": "Allow"
    },
    ```
 **Note**
-To make sure your CodeBuild action can use the full clone option with a CodeCommit source, you must also add the `codecommit:GitPull `permission to the policy statement for your project's CodeBuild service role\.
+To make sure your CodeBuild action can use the full clone option with a CodeCommit source, you must also add the `codecommit:GitPull` permission to the policy statement for your project's CodeBuild service role\.

 1. For Elastic Beanstalk, the following are the minimum permissions needed to create pipelines with an `ElasticBeanstalk` deploy action\.

    ```
    {
+       "Effect": "Allow",
        "Action": [
            "elasticbeanstalk:*",
            "ec2:*",
            "elasticloadbalancing:*",
            "autoscaling:*",
            "cloudwatch:*",
            "s3:*",
            "sns:*",
            "cloudformation:*",
            "rds:*",
            "sqs:*",
            "ecs:*"
        ],
-               "Resource": "*",
+       "Resource": "resource_ARN"
-               "Effect": "Allow"
    },
    ```
 **Note**
 You should replace wildcards in the resource policy with the resources for the account you want to limit access to\.
 For more information about creating a policy that grants least\-privilege access, see [https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)\.